twaslowski/grammr/README.md

 analyis.
 - [x] Building a frontend.
 Possibly web-app, possibly cross-platform apps.
 - [ ] Benchmarking against quality regression of prompts
-- [ ] Extract the Telegram Bot entirely from the core service.
+- [x] ~~Extract~~ Delete the Telegram Bot entirely from the core service.
 It was useful for prototyping, but should not be tied to the main application.

 ## Related projects